TexasInstruments/ti-wisunfantund/linux-host/README.md

 Linux Host Overview
 -------------------------------
-The Linux Host is a port of the upper layers of the Wi-SUN MAC and the Application layer for the Border Router.
+The Linux Host is a port of the upper layers of the Wi-SUN MAC and the Application layer for the Border Router and Router Node.
 It is designed to connect to a TI device running the RCP LMAC Firmware.
 To support this new functionality, wfantund has also been updated to connect to a TCP socket instead of only a serial port.
 The Linux Host application will listen on port 4902 for incoming connections which wfantund can use to communicate with the application.

 This new architecture allows the stack to take advantage of the increased resources available on the Linux Host, enabling support for 1000+ node networks.